SankaiAI/ai-viral-thumbnail-extractor/README.md

 ## Features

 - 🎥 **Style Extraction**: Paste a YouTube URL to extract thumbnail style and vibe.
-- 🎨 **AI Generation**: Generate high-quality thumbnails using Google's Gemini 1.5 Pro.
+- 🎨 **AI Generation**: Generate high-quality thumbnails using Google's gemini-2.5-flash-image.
 - 👤 **User Accounts**: Sign in with Google to save your creations and manage credits.
 - 💳 **Credit System**: Free guest usage (3 limits) and credit-based system for logged-in users.
 - 🔗 **Referral System**: Invite friends to earn more credits.